Hurricane Sally careens into Alabama's Gulf Coast, bringing heavy rains

-The storm is expected to cause extensive flooding, dumping nearly three feet (90 cm) of rain in some spots along the Gulf Coast, as it is moving at a glacial 3 mph (6 kph) pace.
+The hurricane caused extensive flooding throughout the region, including several feet in downtown Pensacola, Florida, according to images shared by the National Weather Service on Twitter.
+Some parts of the Gulf Coast could see 3 feet (90 cm) of rain, as it is moving at a glacial 3 mile-per-hour (6 km-per-hour) pace.

-Upon landfall at Gulf Shores, Alabama, winds were clocked at 105 miles per hour (165 km per hour), able to cause extensive damage, according to the five-step Saffir-Simpson scale.
-The hurricane also poses the risk of “catastrophic and life-threatening” flooding along portions of the northern Gulf Coast, the National Hurricane Center said in an advisory around 7 a.m.
-CDT (1200 GMT).
+Upon landfall at Gulf Shores, Alabama, winds were clocked at 105 mph (165 kph), able to cause extensive damage, according to the five-step Saffir-Simpson scale.
+The storm poses the risk of life-threatening flooding along portions of the coast, the National Hurricane Center said in an advisory around 8 a.m.
+CDT (1300 GMT).

 More than 430,000 homes and businesses were without power in Alabama and Florida early Wednesday, according to local utilities, with more outages expected.

+In downtown Mobile, strong winds shook windows, while trees and power lines swayed.
+Dexter Hart, who lives near the city, relocated to a hotel in the area because his house is surrounded by trees.

+“It’s scary right now,” he said of the wind.
+“It’s been keeping me up all night.”

-In Mobile, Alabama, strong winds shook windows while trees and power lines swayed.
-The storm reminded some residents of Hurricane Ivan, which touched down near Gulf Shores exactly 16 years ago as a Category Three hurricane.
+Sally is the 18th named storm in the Atlantic this year and the eighth of tropical storm or hurricane strength to hit the United States.
+Two other named storms have also recently formed in the Atlantic.
+The storm reminded some residents of Hurricane Ivan, which touched down near Gulf Shores exactly 16 years ago as a Category 3 hurricane.

 Ivan, however, was “stronger and bigger,” said John, a 22-year-old resident of Mobile who was working at a hotel on Wednesday during Hurricane Sally.
 He wished to remain anonymous because his employer did not give him permission to speak.